 Our standard finish is black Teflon® (T) over a stainless steel substrate, and this black surface is coated on each side of the blade.
 “T” blades are suitable for applications that require the shutter blades to reflect little to no light.
 If reflectance is not a concern, “T” blades are also preferred due to their lower cost.

-Our C-PET (C) blade is made of a carbon impregnated PET (polyethylene terephthalate) base material that is suited for optics applications requiring high emissivity and optical density.
-The maximum surface temperature should not exceed 100°C as this material is a thermoplastic polymer.
-Please see the emissivity chart for further information.
+Our C-PET (C) blade is made of a carbon impregnated polyethylene terephthalate base material that is suited for optics applications requiring high emissivity and optical density.
+The surface temperature should not exceed 100°C as this material is a thermoplastic polymer.
+See the emissivity chart for more information.

 A blade’s reflectance indicates its ability or inability to reflect light at various wavelengths.
 For example, shutters used in laser systems should be equipped with blades that offer high reflectance in the visible spectrum, as the reflectance of the blades limits potential wear from the laser.
 The graphic to the right shows that both Uniblitz Z and ZM blades are suitable in this situation, but each blade option has a particular range within the visible spectrum where its reflectance is slightly higher.

 Conversely, your application might require that the blades reflect little to no light.
 In this case, we suggest our T blade option.

 Shuttering X-rays with Platinum-Iridium Alloy